MiketheChap/worldwidestew/content/blog/2024-07-19-the-hard-work.md

 I like watching her progress and process.
 She paces herself.
 She is careful to avoid letting the pieces fall.
 When she hits a hard place, she stops and returns later.
 And, when it's done, she's exuberant.

 In my studies on depression, the process of healing from depression involves daily and long-term activities providing pleasure and accomplishment.
-In fact, this approach to depression reduction is called *behavioral activation*.
+In fact, this approach to depression reduction is called *behavior activation*.
 It involves action, not frittering our time away in thought.
 Do things that give pleasure and accomplishment.

 Returning to *Hard Work*, technology promises to make our life easier.
 Is that always a good goal?